What is Fentanyl? A Parents Guide to Fentanyl & Teens

 What is Xylazine?

 Xylazine has been detected in a growing number of overdose deaths, often in combination with fentanyl, cocaine, heroin, and other drugs.
 Xylazine, also known as “tranq,” is a veterinary tranquilizer, non-opiate sedative, pain reliever, and muscle relaxer.
 When combined with fentanyl or other synthetic opioids, xylazine can increase the potential for fatal overdoses.
 Xylazine can slow breathing, heart rate, and blood pressure to dangerously low levels.
-Overdose reversal medications like Naloxone do not reverse its effects.
+Overdose reversal medications like Naloxone do not reverse their effects.

 What are Nitazenes?